 Qt Bluetooth supports Bluetooth Low Energy development for client/central role use cases.
 Further details can be found in the Bluetooth Low Energy Overview section.

 find_package() command to locate the needed module component in the

 For more details, see the Build with CMake overview.

 To configure the module for building with qmake, add the module as a value of the

 QT += bluetooth

-Despite the fact that the module can be built for all Qt platforms, the module is not ported to all of them.
-Not supported platforms employ a fake or dummy backend which is automatically selected when the platform is not supported.
-The dummy backend reports appropriate error messages and values which allow the Qt Bluetooth developer to detect at runtime that the current platform is not supported.
+Even though the module can be built for all Qt platforms, the module is not ported to all of them.
+Non-supported platforms employ a dummy backend that is automatically selected when the platform is not supported.
+The dummy backend reports appropriate error messages and values, which enables you to detect at runtime that the current platform is not supported.
 The dummy backend is also selected on Linux if BlueZ development headers are not found during build time or Qt was built without Qt D-Bus support.

 The usage of the dummy backend is highlighted via an appropriate warning while building and running.

 The Bluetooth API on macOS requires a certain type of event dispatcher that in Qt causes a dependency to QGuiApplication.
 However, you can set the environment variable